 National Youth Organization of Pakistan (NYOP) works with Pakistani and South Asian migrant communities since 2013.
-NYOP is registered with State of New York, Department of State under Section 402 of the Not-for-profit Corporation Law in 2013 and also having Tax Exemption status with Internal Revenue Service (IRS) under section 501(C)(3).
+NYOP is registered with the State of New York, Department of State under Section 402 of the Not-for-profit Corporation Law in 2013 and also having Tax Exemption status with Internal Revenue Service (IRS) under section 501(C)(3).

-Youth is an architect of future.
+Youth is an architect of the future.
 This is not a conventional statement but it is carried a solid fact because the future of a nation depends on young people.
-Youth has the potential to make difficulties easier and convert impossible in to possible and if we ignore or not consider seriously of this very capable, full of dynamism and confident section of the society, this will lead not only to increasing depression and frustration among youth but also hampered their mental and emotional growth which can be seen by lack of youth participation in different fields of life.
+Youth has the potential to make difficulties easier and convert impossible in to possible and if we ignore or not consider seriously of this very capable, full of dynamism and a confident section of the society, this will lead not only to increasing depression and frustration among youth but also hampered their mental and emotional growth which can be seen by lack of youth participation in different fields of life.

-Member at Large, Brooklyn Community Board 14
+Member at Large, Brooklyn Community Board 14, New York

-Vice President, 70th Prescient Interfaith Clergy Council
+Vice President, 70th precinct Interfaith Clergy Council